zupolgec/wp_save_with_keyboard/readme.txt

 If it's not a post, page, widget or link the plugin checks for the #submit or input[name=submit] selector (used in for instance theme, plugin and profile).

 == Changelog ==

+= 2.3 =
+Now the shortcut works even in visual editor!
+Minimum WP version bumped to 3.0

 = 2.2 =
 Tested up to bumped to 4.8.2